 Award: $1,000 US EE Savings Bond or Canadian Savings Bond purchased for the equivalent issue price.
 The awardee will be honored at the Teacher Awards Banquet at NSTA's National Conference.

 A partnership with Corteva and the National Science Teaching Association, this award is to recognize excellence and innovation in the field of agricultural science education.

 Eligibility: This award is open to any K–12 science teacher who incorporates innovative agricultural science activities into their existing science curriculum.

 Award: One award will be awarded annually.
-The awardee will receive a $2500 grant for their classroom/program, $1000 travel expenses to attend the NSTA national conference on science education, mentoring with a Corteva scientist, classroom resources from Corteva, and access to a Corteva product plant or research facility.
-The awardee will be presented the award at the Teacher Awards Banquet at the National Conference.
+The awardee will receive a $5000 grant for their classroom/program, and expenses to attend the NSTA national conference on science education, mentoring with a Corteva scientist, classroom resources from Corteva, and access to a Corteva product plant or research facility.
+The awardee will be presented the award during a virtual Teacher Awards Ceremony.

 These awards honor NSTA members who have made extraordinary contributions to the advancement of science education in an informal or nontraditional school setting, such as a science-technology center, museum, or community science center.